analytiq-hub/sigagent.github.io/natural_language_processing.md

 #### Derivatives of LLaMA
 * E. Hu et al: [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685), 2021
+  * LoRA freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture
+  * Greatly reducing the number of trainable parameters for downstream tasks
+  * LoRA makes training more efficient and lowers the hardware barrier to entry by up to 3 times when using adaptive optimizers
+  * The simple linear design allows us to merge the trainable matrices with the frozen weights when deployed, introducing `no inference latency` compared to a fully fine-tuned model, by construction.
 * C. Wu et al: [PMC-LLaMA: Further Finetuning LLaMA on Medical Papers](https://arxiv.org/pdf/2304.14454.pdf) (2023)

 #### Courses